MyFirstBitcoin/Node-Network/README.md

 - Voting on network applications.
 - Commitment to teach 50+ students every 180 days.
 - Contributing to the community via GitHub and public forums.
 - Promoting network growth through leadership.
+- Provide leadership and guidance for translators.

 ### ⚖️ Consensus Rules:
 - Independence with zero external influence.